Effects of confinement and vaccination on an epidemic outburst: a statistical mechanics approach: Conclusions and further work

 \section{Conclusions and further work}

-In this work we have presented a very simple agent model for epidemic expansion in which the effects of partial confinements and vaccinations can be tested, and we have characterized its properties using tools from statistical mechanics, specially from percolation theory.
-Please notice that our model is far too simple to lead to policy recommendations without further insight from experts from different fields, ranging from virology to sociology.
+In this work we have presented a very simple agent model for epidemic expansion, the confined-SIR model, in which the effects of partial confinements and vaccinations can be easily tested.
+We have developed a theoretical framework to characterize the confined-SIR model, which combines results from percolation theory in random geometric graphs (RGG) with those of mean-field theory for epidemic expansion.
+It is relevant to notice that our model is far too simple to lead to policy recommendations without further insight from experts from different fields, ranging from virology to sociology.
 The main shortcoming of our model when applied to human epidemics is that human mobility is not geographically restricted in the same way as in our model.
-Indeed, even under lock-down essential workers must attend their workplaces, which might be very far away from their homes.
-Yet, we expect that some of our conclusions can be interesting for researchers in epidemic expansion and lead, in combination with insights from other specialists, to sensible policy recommendations which will help alleviate the effects of present and future epidemic outbursts.
+Indeed, even under lock-down essential workers must attend their workplaces, which might be far away from their homes.
+Yet, we expect that some of our conclusions can be interesting for researchers in epidemic expansion and lead, in combination with other insights, to sensible policy recommendations which will help alleviate the effects of present and future epidemic outbursts.

-Our first conclusion, in the confined-SIR model, is that confinement is basically useless much above the percolation threshold, and basically effective reasonably below it.
-Thus, it is of paramount importance to design lock-down measures so that mobility is restricted sufficiently below the percolation threshold, but it is useless to reduce mobility much below that point.
-The determination of the percolation threshold is not easy in practice, but a good hint is provided by the fluctuations in the sizes of the outbursts.
-Above the transition point, most outbursts reach a huge fraction of the population, and below it, it will only reach a few individuals.
-Yet, near the transition, the number of infected agents may vary enormously, depending on the location of the initial infected agent.
-In addition, the effect of increasing the recovery probability in our model causes a decrease of the number of final infected agents since it provides a efficient cutoff for the infection probability between pairs of agents which present low overlapping in their wandering areas.
+Our first conclusion is that the effects of the confinement measures vary strongly when they cross the percolation threshold.
+Thus, it is of paramount importance to design lock-down measures so that mobility is restricted sufficiently below the percolation threshold in order to limit the expansion of the epidemic.
+The determination of the percolation threshold is not easy in practice, but a good hint is provided by the fluctuations in the outburst sizes.
+Above the transition point, most outbursts reach a huge fraction of the population, and below it, they will only affect a few individuals.
+Yet, near the transition, the number of affected agents may vary enormously, depending on the location of the initial infected agents.
+In addition, the effect of increasing the recovery probability in our model causes a decrease of the number of final infected agents, since it provides an efficient cutoff for the infection probability between pairs of agents which seldom meet.